Black Ribbon Day: Canada

 Canadian refugee communities were instrumental in establishing Black Ribbon Day in Canada in 1986 and became the inspiration for the Baltic Way during the Revolutions of 1989.
 In 2009, the House of Commons of Canada unanimously adopted 23 August as Black Ribbon Day, the national day of remembrance in Canada of the victims of Stalinism and Nazism.
 The resolution was introduced by Liberal MP Bob Rae and co-sponsored by Borys Wrzesnewskyj.

 The Central and Eastern European Council of Canada, representing 4 million Canadians, has organised annual Black Ribbon Day commemorations in cities across Canada since 2010.

 Georgia

 On 21 July 2010, in a unanimous vote, the Parliament of Georgia instituted the Soviet Occupation Day on 25 February and declared 23 August the Day of Memory of Victims of Totalitarian Regimes.

 Norway

 The leader of the social-liberal Liberal Party in Norway, Trine Skei Grande, has called for the official commemoration of the European Day of Remembrance for Victims of Stalinism and Nazism in Norway, based on its adoption by the European Parliament and the Organization for Security and Co-operation in Europe.

 Ukraine

 Black Ribbon Day is officially observed by Ukraine.
-On Black Ribbon Day in 2022, the Ukraine government compared Stalin and Hitler to Vladimir Putin.
+On Black Ribbon Day in 2022, the Ukrainian government compared Stalin and Hitler to Vladimir Putin.